caldwell/renderjson/README.md

 simple with no options and no external dependencies.
 It's aimed at debugging but you can use it wherever it is useful.

+The code renders the JSON lazily, only building the HTML when the user reveals the JSON by clicking the disclosure icons.
+This makes it extremely fast to do the initial render of huge JSON objects, since the only thing that renders initially is a single disclosure icon.

 Live Example
 ------------